batwell31/frontend-nanodegree-arcade-game/README.md

  I have implemented the option for character selection!

-1. Click the Change Player button at the top of the screen 1a.
+1. Walk your player over to the selector image on the bottom right of the screen 1a.
 Notice a Modal will apear
 2. Click the character (button) you wish to be!
     2.a THIS WILL RESET YOUR GAME
-3. Clicking the (x), or outside the modal will close it!
+3. Selecting a different character will reset your location 3.a Also walking away from the selector platform will also close the modal!
+    3.b Give it a try!

 ## MUSIC CONTROLS ##